 Heck, making a connection that works at all can be a problem.

 No simple solutions

 There’s no getting around the fact that networking is very complex.
 But complex tasks are what we look to computers and technology to simplify for us.

-And it’s letting us down.
+And they are letting us down.

-Then there’s the hardware: a wide variety of inconsistently-named devices called “access points”, “routers”, and “modems”, that — regardless of name — can act as modems, routers, and access points … or not.
+Then there’s the hardware: a wide variety of inconsistently-named devices called “access points”, “routers”, and “modems” that, regardless of name, can act as modems, routers, and access points … or not.
 Add in cabling, wireless protocols, and more, and you’ve got a recipe for confusion that can stymie even the most patient user.

 Heaven forbid you want cross-platform

 Problems are, of course, multiplied dramatically should you want to connect devices using different platforms.
 A Mac and a PC?
 Perhaps.
 Macs, PCs, and Linux machines?
 There are still connections I’ve yet to figure out how to make work consistently across all my machines.